 Students are placed at the International Student Dorm for the duration of the program.
 The dorms are set up hotel-style with two beds to a room.
 They also come equipped with telephones, internet access, a private bathroom, and access to washing machines.
 Other conveniences are available in the vicinity of the dormitory.
 Please click herefor a PDF with information and images of the residence hall.

 Separate desks and a TV

-The University of Iowa will set up a group flight and staff members from TUT will meet students at the Beijing airport.
-Information on this group flight will be available to program participants.
-The University of Iowa will also assist students with acquiring Chinese visas.
+The University of Iowa will advise students on flight options, though students are responsible for making their own way to Beijing and back.
+Staff members from TUT will meet students at the Beijing airport.
+The University of Iowa will assist students with acquiring Chinese visas.